5 Axioms Of Communication: Communicating Better at Work

-Example: the expression, “What an idiot” followed by “Just kidding” can be positively received by somebody we have a good relation with, like our significant other, best friend, family members, etc..
+Example of axiom 2: the expression, “What an idiot” followed by “Just kidding” can be positively received by somebody we have a good relation with, like our significant other, best friend, family members, etc..
 But perceived negatively if it’s coming from someone who we’re not close to.

 In our jobs, we get to know many people but don’t develop trusting relationships with everyone to the point that we feel comfortable making jokes and talking about our personal lives, this is why it’s important to keep in mind who we’re talking to and what relationship we have with them.